twesterhout/2022_microsoft_ionq_challenge/README.md

 * Microsoft Learn learing path ["Quantum computing foundations"](https://docs.microsoft.com/learn/paths/quantum-computing-fundamentals/).
 * [Q# developer blog](https://devblogs.microsoft.com/qsharp/).
 * Azure Fridays episode [Quantum programming with Q# and running on hardware with Azure Quantum](https://www.youtube.com/watch?v=c9Df90CVHkc) shows the end-to-end quantum software development process with the QDK tools.

+## Our experience at QuHack 2022

+The QuHACK 2022 was an amazing experience for the team.
+It allowed us to learn more about quantum computing, how to work as a team, and tackle a fast-paced project.
+We were a team of 5 people that didn’t know each other beforehand, but by a complete coincidence it turned out that most of us were actually working in the same town!
+For us the most exciting part was getting our game to work and then successfully running it on an actual quantum device.
+This event ended up being a perfect way to learn more about quantum computing, meet motivated, like-minded people that we could collaborate with in the future.